1882-1889

 The original 22D Glue Spreader for applying synthetic resin glue is introduced.
 This revolutionary Spreader incorporated an entirely new type of synthetic rubber applicator roller that could be grooved to achieve specific spread rates; a significant advance over the old metal applicator rolls.
 Business conditions start to improve, with employment back up to 35 associates.

-Under the Marshall Plan, Black Bros. exports many machines throughout Asia and Europe to help rebuild war-torn countries.
+Under the Marshall Plan, Black Bros. exports many machines throughout Europe to help rebuild war-torn countries.

 John E. Black dies and is succeeded as President by Robert S. Black.